 Understand the basic concepts of Oracle Data Mining.

-Each data mining function specifies a class of problems that can be modeled and solved.
-Data mining functions fall generally into two categories: supervised and unsupervised.
+Each data mining technique specifies a class of problems that can be modeled and solved.
+Data mining techniques fall generally into two categories: supervised and unsupervised.
 Notions of supervised and unsupervised learning are derived from the science of machine learning, which has been called a sub-area of artificial intelligence.

 Artificial intelligence refers to the implementation and study of systems that exhibit autonomous intelligence or behavior of their own.
 Machine learning deals with techniques that enable devices to learn from their own performance and modify their own functioning.
 Data mining applies machine learning concepts to data.